 You never know what is real and what is fantasy when you enter the darkly imagined worlds of Philip K. Dick.

-The new “Electric Dreams” anthology of Philip K. Dick sci-fi stories was produced on both sides of the Atlantic--which is fitting for a series that spans so many worlds of fantasy.
+The “Electric Dreams” anthology of Philip K. Dick sci-fi stories was produced on both sides of the Atlantic - which is fitting for a series that spans so many worlds of fantasy.

-The new sci-fi anthology series “Electric Dreams”, based on 10 of Philip Kindred Dick’s short stories, will make you question your own vision of reality if you allow it to take over your consciousness.
+The sci-fi anthology series “Electric Dreams”, based on 10 of Philip Kindred Dick’s short stories, makes you question your own vision of reality if you allow it to take over your consciousness.

-But for the purpose of this analysis, it is a perfect example of the subliminal impact of color grading as discussed in The Broadcast Bridge three-part series “Color Grading-The Unseen VFX” which ran between November 28thand December 18th of last year.
+But for the purpose of this analysis, it is a perfect example of the subliminal impact of color grading as discussed in The Broadcast Bridge three-part series “Color Grading-The Unseen VFX”.
 Each of those three tutorials are linked at the end of this article.

 Colorists Scott Ostrowsky and Paul Ensby were the golden eyes behind the color grading for all ten episodes of “Electric Dreams”, with Ensby grading the odd-numbered episodes filmed in London and Ostrowsky working in Los Angeles on the even-numbered episodes shot in Chicago, plus episode 7 captured in London.

 We’re going to take a deep dive into how this was accomplished on two of the episodes: “The Commuter”, on which Ensby worked to realize the vision of DP Ollie Downey and Director Tom Harper, and the "Autofac" story, on which Ostrowsky guided finishing the imagery shot by DP John Lindley and directed by Peter Horton.

 Because the entire series is available on Amazon Video, I’m going to try to avoid spoilers.